Summer Workshops (2-weeks)

 Creative summer classes for rising 9th - 12th graders

-Pre-College One-Week Commuter Intensives are taught by expert faculty in an abbreviated one-week schedule, letting you develop your vision and skills for five full days while getting a taste of the UArts campus experience.
+Pre-College Summer Workshops are taught by expert faculty in an abbreviated, two-week schedule, letting you focus on your vision and skills while getting a taste of the UArts campus experience.

-Each class meets Mon - Fri, 10am - 4pm, with a break for lunch.
+Workshops meet Mon - Fri, 10am-4pm, with a break for lunch.

 Looking to create the perfect protagonist — or adversary — for the story you want to tell?
 Work from your imagination to develop and design original characters.
 Use a variety of traditional and digital media to work through a series of thumbnail sketches that evolve into highly-rendered images suitable for various applications — illustration, animation, comic books, cartoons or graphic novels.